-Art & Dying: Embracing Loss & Mortality through Color and Contemplative Arts
+Art & Dying: Embracing Loss & Mortality through Contemplative Arts

 This workshop provides a rare opportunity to explore in depth our experiences, feelings, beliefs, and attitudes toward dying and death, using simple art materials, imagination, and heart, along with other art forms such as music.

 “This workshop took me to places in myself I’d long hoped were there.
 I not only found the places, but am able to own them.
 There is more to me than I knew or expected.”